SkelVSH/currency-converter/README.md

 - This project is configured for modern browsers as per the `browserslist` settings.
 - The development environment supports React's Strict Mode for highlighting potential issues.
+- Caching is enabled via saving data to localStorage.
+- Used vatcomply API to fetch rates because of no API key requirement.
+- Used tailwindcss to accelerate styling process.
+- Used React Compiler for the most efficient automatic memoization.